 Décor Mistakes Interior Designers Always Notice

 Between selecting furniture, experimenting with paint swatches, and positioning art, there are hundreds of small decisions that go into styling the perfect space.
 Few know this better than interior designers, who have seen their fair share of fabulous (and, yes, mediocre) rooms.
-If you’re planning a renovation or just giving your home a spring styling update without expert help, read on.
+If you’re planning a renovation or just giving your home a styling update without expert help, read on.
 We called on 11 leading tastemakers to find out what the most common errors are so that you don’t repeat them.
 Here are the top décor mistakes interior designers always notice—and how to avoid them.

 The Mistake: London-based interior designer Abigail Ahearn says one simple styling mistake can prevent a room from reaching its full potential.
 “Without sounding like a drama queen, scale and proportion are the holy grail of design,” says Ahearn.
 “If everything is the same size or if everything is either too big or too small, your room will read like a hot mess.”